SzymonSar/Integracja-Sys-Inf/sql-exercises/README.md

 **Zadanie 20**

-Saving and restoring data in binary format:

-1. Re-create the notes table in an in-memory database once again and use SQLite's .backup command to save it to a file called notes.db.
-Inspect this file using od -c notes.db or a text editor that can handle binary data: how has your data been stored?

 2. Start a fresh SQLite session and load notes.db using the .restore command.
 Inspect the database using .schema and select *: is everything as you expected?